 Traveling to Florida

-Florida is one of the top travel destinations in the world.
+There are currently no travel restrictions in place in Florida.
 For information about rules in place for state parks, restaurants, and other facilities check Plan for Florida’s Recovery.
-Visit Florida provides the latest information on communities, attractions and other activities and their status.

 See the latest information from the Centers for Disease Control and Prevention (CDC).

 The more cases at your destination, the more likely you are to get infected during travel and spread the virus to others when you return.